electric-cloud-community/flowpdf/README.md

 ## Sample Plugins built with flowpdf

+### Perl

-1. Refer to [SampleJIRA Plugin](SampleJIRA/README.md) for a plugin that uses Rest API to integrate with JIRA.
+1. Refer to [SampleJIRA Plugin](perl/SampleJIRA/README.md) for a plugin that uses Rest API to integrate with JIRA.

-2. Refer to [SampleGlassfish Plugin](SampleGlassfish/README.md) for a plugin that uses CLI to integrate with Glassfish Application Server.
+2. Refer to [SampleGlassfish Plugin](perl/SampleGlassfish/README.md) for a plugin that uses CLI to integrate with Glassfish Application Server.

+3. Refer to [SampleGithubREST Plugin](perl/SampleGithubREST/README.md) for a plugin that uses REST generattor to integrate with Github.

+4. Refer to [SampleReporting Plugin](perl/SampleReporting/README.md) for a plugin that uses Reporting Framework to integrate withh DOIS.